Using Your MPS

 If a student does not bring his/her Chromebook to school

-A student may visit the main office or library to check out a loaner for the day, if available, and loaners may not be taken home.
+A student may visit the library to check out a loaner for the day, if available, and loaners may not be taken home.

 A student borrowing a Chromebook will be responsible for any damage to or loss of the issued device.